ibm-cloud-docs/discovery/building.md

   - Documents will segment each time the specified HTML tag is detected.
 Consequently, segmentation could lead to malformed HTML because the documents could be split before closing tags and after opening tags.

-  - HTML, PDF, and Word metadata, as well as any custom metadata, is extracted and included in the index with each segment.
+  - HTML, PDF, and Word metadata; the title; plus any custom metadata, is extracted and included in the index with each segment.
 Every segment of a document will include identical metadata.

   - Document segmentation is not supported when the **Element Classification** (`elements`) enrichment is specified.